richardstartin/richardstartin.github.io/_posts/2017-06-30-sorting-unsigned-integers-faster-in-java.md

 </tbody></table>
 </div>

-The table tells an interesting story. <code>Arrays.sort</code> is vastly superior for small arrays (the arrays most people have), but for large arrays the custom implementation comes into its own.
+The table tells an interesting story. `Arrays.sort` is vastly superior for small arrays (the arrays most people have), but for large arrays the custom implementation comes into its own.
 Interestingly, this is consistent with the computer science.
 If you need to sort large arrays of (unsigned) integers and care about performance, think about implementing radix sort.